“Before a child speaks, it sings.” – Pamela Brown

 The ability to match pitch correctly is the most basic prerequisite in singing.
 Once pitch is established, rhythm and syllables would then come in place.
 The training on more specific techniques would also follow smoothly so as musical interpretation.

 How quickly can signing be learned greatly depends on one’s intention of learning it as this mostly sets the pace of a student’s progress?
-For leisure, taking examinations, participating in competitions, and going for auditions are just some of the common reasons majority of aspiring singers consider going for lessons.
+For leisure, participating in competitions, and going for auditions are just some of the common reasons majority of aspiring singers consider going for lessons.

 Singing can be easy to learn; proper singing, however, is another thing.